 The test program concentrated on comparison of changes in Charpy impact properties due to irradiation and annealing.
-RRC-KI performed tests using the RKP-300 pendulum-type impact testing machine of the Amsler firm.
-An International Standards Organization-type instrumented striker with a 2-mm radius was used for tests at RRC-KI.

-Charpy tests at ORNL were conducted in accordance with ASTM Standard E-23 using an 8-mm radius instrumented striker.
+RRC-KI performed tests using the RKP-300 pendulum-type Amsler impact testing machine.
+A ISO-type instrumented striker with a 2-mm radius was used for tests at RRC-KI.
+Charpy tests at ORNL were conducted in accordance with ASTM Standard E-23, using an 8-mm radius instrumented striker.

 Additionally, ORNL performed a limited number of tensile and static fracture toughness tests.
-Round tensile specimens with a gage section 4.52 mm in diameter and 31.75 mm long were tested, while compact specimens were used for fracture toughness characterization of irradiated and annealed material.
+Round tensile specimens with a gage section 4.52 mm in diameter and 31.75 mm in length were tested, while compact and PCVN specimens were used for fracture toughness characterization of irradiated and annealed material.